ivan-guerra/programmador.com/content/posts/2023/ncube.md

 textbook CS approach. `ncube` is satisfying to run.
 The crappy 3D graphics are something special.

-The complete project source with build instructions, usage, etc. is available on GitHub under [ncube][5].
+Note, this project has since been rewritten in Rust and renamed to `cube`.
+The complete project source is available on GitHub under [cube][5].
+The Rust version of the program uses the `ggez` crate to render the cube in a window.
+Using `ggez` is nice because you can draw lines between points.
+The draw performance is also better than ncurses.

 [1]: https://www.youtube.com/watch?v=p09i_hoFdd0
 [2]: https://en.wikipedia.org/wiki/Ncurses